 Here you can check plugin conflicts, performance problems, and any error messages before you start.
 Does the PHP version cause problems?
 Does something appear in the error log?
 Is the website suddenly extremely slow?
 It's best to test all this before it affects your live website.

 Tip: Read also our article How to solve WordPress errors.
 In it, we show you step by step how to fix four of the most common WordPress errors.

 If that doesn't help, then the support forum is the next step.
 Sometimes support is also available elsewhere.
 Just follow the information in the plugin description.

 Neither this article nor the "life" of a plugin will last forever.
 Even the best plugins are sometimes sold, have security holes or the company behind them has problems.
 So even after successfully choosing, installing, and using a plugin, you should still keep an eye on its progress.

-Are updates still being published?
-Is it plugin still compatible with the current WordPress version?
-If you have problems here, you should think about exchanging the plugin.
-But this is hardly likely to happen as you'll have been following all the tips in this article 😉
+Are there still updates?
+Is the plugin still compatible with the current WordPress version?
+If you have problems here, then you should think about replacing the extension.
+But with the tips from this article, this is hardly the case 😉

 How do you go about choosing your plugins?
 Do you have other methods?
 Is there anything else to think about?
 Or have I forgotten an important criterion?
 Feel free to let me know in the comments!